 |*SEE PLANT NUTRIENTS FOR INFORMATION ON NUTRIENT MANAGEMENT AND APPLICATION.|

 Tomatoes are transplanted in New England due to the short growing season.
-The key to early fruit production is growing good transplants with plenty of space during the transplant growing stage.
-Adequate spacing produces a short, stocky plant about as wide as it is tall with a good root system.
-Ideally, the plants should be spaced on the greenhouse bench so leaves do not touch or overlap during the transplant growing period.
+The key to early fruit production is growing quality transplants.
+Adequate spacing produces short, stocky plants with good root systems, whereas crowding produce tall, spindly plants.
 One ounce of tomato seed will produce about 7,400 plants.

-Grow the transplants at 70°F to 75°F day and 60°F to 65°F night temperature.
-Night temperatures in the greenhouse below 60°F will likely result in rough fruit (catfacing) on the first few clusters.
+Grow transplants at 70°F to 75°F day and 60°F to 65°F night temperatures.
+Night temperatures in the greenhouse below 60°F may result in irregular fruit (catfacing) on the first few clusters.
 Five to 8 weeks from seed are required to produce field-ready transplants, depending on the temperature at which the plants are grown and the size desired.
-Do not start the plants too early; otherwise, they have to be over-hardened or held too long before planting.
-Harden only slightly, by reducing water and nutrients, and/or by transferring to a cold frame.
-Do not reduce temperature below 60°F. Small plants that have been slightly hardened, or not hardened at all, will outperform larger, over-hardened plants.
+Avoid the temptation to start the plants too early; holding them for too long will reduce yield.
+Harden only slightly, by reducing water and nutrients, and ambient temperature, if possible but not below 60°F. Small plants that have been slightly hardened, or not hardened at all, will outperform larger, over-hardened plants.

 Transplants should be given a complete nutrient solution supplemented with trace elements (the latter especially if artificial mixes are used) at weekly intervals.
 Alternatively, they can be fed whenever they are watered with a dilute nutrient solution.
 The advantage to the latter system is that the fertilizer is supplied more in relation to the plant's needs: more on bright, warm days; less on cool, cloudy days.
 In either case, follow directions on the fertilizer label for amounts to feed.
 Use a soluble fertilizer and be careful of salt buildup.
 It is advisable to use a fertilizer in which most of the nitrogen is in the nitrate form rather than ammonium or urea.

-Many growers are using black plastic mulch, which has several benefits.
-It warms the soil, promotes earliness, conserves water, permits use of less nitrogen fertilizer because leaching is reduced, and facilitates weed control.
+Many growers use black plastic mulch, which has several benefits.
+It warms the soil, promotes early production, conserves water, permits use of less nitrogen fertilizer because leaching is reduced, and facilitates weed control.
 Plastic mulch also keeps most of the fruit off the soil.
 The disadvantages of plastic mulch are removing the plastic in the fall and disposing of it.
 Plastic should be laid tightly over the beds to conduct heat to the soil more efficiently and to avoid depressions where puddles can form.
 Many growers use plastic mulch in conjunction with raised beds.
 This warms the soil more quickly.
 Prior to laying plastic mulch, soil moisture should be at or near field capacity.
-Trickle irrigation (see Trickle or Drip Irrigation), with a fertilizer injector, can be profitably used with black plastic mulch.
-Providing a uniform moisture level should reduce or eliminate problems with blossom end rot and cracking.
-Hot caps or row covers are used by some growers for faster early season growth.
+Trickle irrigation (see Irrigation), with a fertilizer injector, is a very efficient watering method used under black plastic mulch.
+Consistent soil moisture reduces or eliminate problems with blossom end rot and cracking.
+Row covers over wire hoops are used by some growers for faster early season growth.
 They do not provide significant frost protection, but they do speed growth.
 Ventilation is usually needed on warm, sunny days.
 Do not allow temperatures under covers to exceed 90°F. (See Plastic Mulch and Row Covers, and High Tunnels.)

-Typically, properly pruned, staked or trellised tomatoes come into production 7 to 10 days before the same tomatoes grown on the ground.
-Early tomatoes usually bring higher prices, but perhaps not enough to justify the expense of tying and pruning them.
-Supporting and pruning the tomatoes also gets the plants and fruit off the ground, which reduces the incidence of Anthracnose ripe rot on fruit, and allows breezes to penetrate the plant canopy, reducing leaf wetness intervals and foliar disease spread.
-Pruning (removing the side shoots) should be done weekly.
+Staking or trellising certain varieties may advance production by 7 to 10 days.
+Early tomatoes usually bring higher prices, but this has to be weighed against trellising labor.
+Fruit quality and plant health may be enhanced by keeping fruit off of the ground and allowing air movement into the plant canopy, reducing the incidence of Anthracnose ripe rot on fruit, and foliar disease spread.
+Pruning (removing the side shoots) should be done frequently for fully indeterminate varieties.
 Shoots are most easily removed when they are a few inches long.
 To reduce disease, do not prune during wet weather or if bacterial canker is present.
-The plant is normally topped after the fifth cluster but can be topped later for late fall harvests.
-Leave several leaves above the uppermost cluster to provide shade and produce food for the developing fruit.
-Indeterminate plants are well suited to trellising or staking because the main stem keeps growing until it is topped.
+Indeterminate plants are well suited to trellising or staking because the main stem keeps growing.
 The plants can be pruned to 1 or 2 stems.
 For 2 stems, keep the lateral branch just below the first cluster.
-Two stems obviously yield more fruit/plant than a single stem, but pruning is much more difficult and time-consuming.
-Allow more growing space when pruning to 2 stems.
-The plants are either tied (3 to 4 times) to individual stakes or, in the trellis system, supported by weather-resistant twine tied to a number 9 or 11 wire, 5' to 6' above the ground.
-The lower end of the twine is tied loosely around the base of the stem.
-As the plants grow, the string is spiraled around the main stem.
-Pruning is usually done at the same time.
-Care is needed to prevent damage to the plant.
+Two stems obviously yield more fruit per plant than a single stem, but pruning is more time-consuming and each plant requires more space.
+For trellising, plants are supported by weather-resistant twine tied to a number 9 or 11 wire, 5' to 6' above the ground.
 The wire is held up by posts spaced 20' to 30' apart in the row.
 Metal fence posts help to support the wire, with sturdy wooden posts at the end.
 Most growers use the "A" trellis, a double row 18" to 24" apart.
 The "A" trellis uses fewer posts and less wire; fruit tends to be more shaded and sun scald is less of a problem.
-When twisting plants around the twine, care must be taken to avoid stem breakage.
+The lower end of the twine is tied loosely around the base of the stem.
+As the plants grow, the string is spiraled around the main stem.
+Pruning is usually done at the same time.
+For staking, plants are tied (3 to 4 times) to individual stakes.
+Avoid damage to plants during trellising and staking operations.

 Ground Culture and Basket Weave

-Determinate varieties can be grown on the ground without support, but most growers are using a system called stake and weave or basket weave.
+Determinate varieties can be grown on the ground without support; vigorous determinate varieties are usually supported using a system called stake and weave or basket weave.
 With this system, wooden stakes 4' to 5' long and 1" square, or similar lengths of rebar, are driven 1' into the ground between every other plant.
 Weather-resistant twine is then tied to the end stake and run down one side of the row, wrapping the twine around each stake.
 Most growers weave the twine back and forth between plants.
 The process is then repeated on the other side of the row.
 The stringing operation is repeated 3 to 4 times with the first being 8" to 10" above the ground when the plants are 12" to 15" tall.
 Subsequent stringings are made just before the plants begin to fall over.
 There are many variations of this system.
 Note: birds cannot perch on the rebar, resulting in a cleaner crop at harvest.

 Twine should be resistant to weather and stretching.
 Tomato twine for this purpose is available in 3 or 4-pound boxes.
 A home-made stringing tool should be used for convenience.
 It is simply a length of metal or plastic conduit.
 The twine is fed through the conduit which acts as an extension of the worker's arm.